rmbw74/BangazonApi/README.md

 ```
 description = ProductType description
 ### PUT
+using the URL  API/Producttype/{id}  Where ID = the id number of the Product Type you are updating
 Sending a PUT request with the following object will update an EXISTING entry in the database.
 ```
 {